Code 128 Barcode Scanner

 (We don’t store any images or data you import.
 Everything stays on your device.)

-Code 128 is a one-dimensional barcode format that encodes all 128 standard ASCII symbols, including uppercase and lower case letters, numeric digits, and special characters.
-It is defined in the ISO/IEC 15417:2007 standard and features three subsets (A, B, and C), each optimized for specific data types.
+Code 128 is a one-dimensional barcode format that encodes all 128 standard ASCII symbols, including uppercase and lowercase letters, numeric digits, and special characters.
+It is standardized in ISO/IEC 15417 and features three character subsets (A, B, and C), each optimized for a specific data type.

-With its high density and flexibility, Code 128 can represent a large amount of information in a small space.
-It is ideal for logistics, warehousing, and other applications requiring compact and efficient barcodes.
+Code 128 offers high density and flexibility.
+Each symbol can represent a large amount of information in a small space.
+It is ideal for logistics, warehousing, and other applications that require compact, variable-length barcodes.

 Structure and components